sawubona-repo/CAS-DA/CASE-Google Analytics Customer Revenue/readme.md

 ---
 ![image](https://github.com/sawubona-gmbh/CAS-DA/assets/52699611/15af78f5-6b98-4a07-8d26-90ee515c8ce6)

-In this competition, you’re challenged to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
+In this [Kaggle competition](https://www.kaggle.com/competitions/ga-customer-revenue-prediction/overview), you’re challenged to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
 Hopefully, the outcome will be more actionable operational changes and a better use of marketing budgets for those companies who choose to use data analysis on top of GA data.

 ### File Descriptions